VirgilSecurity/demo-twilio-backend-nodejs/Quick start guide.md

 ## Virgil Security Changes
 ### Register a Virgil Security developer's account
-As a first step, you’ll need to create a development account on https://developer.virgilsecurity.com/account/signin to receive an access token to perform calls to Virgil API services.
-The access token looks like `45fd8a505f50243fa8400594ba0b2b29` and will be used to instantiate Virgil SDK client in the code below.
+As a first step, you’ll need to create a developer's account on https://developer.virgilsecurity.com/account/signin to receive an access token to perform calls to Virgil API services.
+The access token looks like `45fd8a505f50243fa8400594ba0b2b29` and will be used to instantiate Virgil SDK client [in the code below](#code).

 ### Install and Initialize